JMP Engineering and New Electric Partner to Retrofit Rogers Centre’s Iconic Retractable Roof

 The Gerrie sisters, Co-Presidents and CEOs of Gerrie Electric, had this to share.
 “It was a pleasure to work with all the partners on this initiative – JMP, New Electric, Rockwell Automation, and Cisco all working in collaboration and focused on success of the project for the Rogers Centre,” said Heather.
 “We are pleased with the smooth implementation and are filled with pride and enthusiasm to have had the opportunity to work on our local Toronto stadium, famous the world over for its fully retractable roof,” commented Elaine.

 “JMP Engineering was proud to work with the teams at Rogers Centre, New Electric, Gerrie Electric, Cisco and Rockwell Automation on such a large, mission-critical controls project for such an esteemed Canadian landmark,” noted Szamocki.

-JMP is an engineering services company with fourteen locations in the U.S. and Canada, focusing on Fortune 500 manufacturers and producers.
-The company provides engineering services and turn-key solutions in the areas of control system integration, process automation, information and analytic solutions, and smart robotic applications.
-JMP has delivered over 15,000 solutions to more than 1,000 clients worldwide over the course of its 29-year history, and has been recognized with awards which include the Control Engineering System Integrator Hall of Fame, the Packaging Digest Integrator Hall of Fame, the Microsoft Impact Award for Data Management Solutions, and has been nominated by our employees four years in a row for the “Top 50 Great Places to Work in Canada” for medium sized companies.
-Visit JMP Engineering at www.jmpeng.com for more information, or connect with us on LinkedIn.
+JMP is an engineering services company with 14 business units in the U.S. and Canada, focusing on Fortune 500 manufacturers and producers.
+The company provides engineering services and turnkey solutions in the areas of process automation, control system integration, smart robotic applications, and information and analytic solutions.
+JMP has delivered over 15,000 solutions to more than 1,000 clients worldwide since 1987, and has been recognized with awards, including the Control Engineering System Integrator Hall of Fame, the Packaging Digest Integrator Hall of Fame, the Microsoft Impact Award for Data Management Solutions, and has been nominated by our employees four years in a row for the “Top 50 Great Places to Work in Canada” for medium-sized companies.

 For further information, please contact: